*Originally published on October 3, 2015 by Melissa Johnson.

 The artwork is absolutely gorgeous, too.
 It’s done by Kacey Lynn, whom I haven’t encountered before, but I love her style!

 The game runs $29, or you can back it at the $8 and get a Print-and-play copy.
-The campaign ends on Nov.
-2,
+The campaign for An Ideal Necklace ended and was unsuccessful.

 What Kickstarter projects are you backing?
 What’s your favorite game that originated on Kickstarter?
 Leave us a comment and let us know!